Menged-mate/MengedMate/README.md

 ## Deployment on Render

-This application is configured for deployment on Render using the `render.yaml` file.
+This application is configured for deployment on Render using the `render.yaml` file, which sets up separate services for the frontend and backend.

 ### Prerequisites